About the Friends of the Lexington Public Library

 - William Wells Brown Elementary School

-Additionally, we’ve been holding book sales since 1971.
-Our biannual book sales are famous, and you may best remember them from when we filled large warehouses up with hundreds of thousands of items for purchase.
-In recent years, however, the book sales have been held at the Friends Book Cellar location.
-Thanks to increasing community donations, we’ve had no trouble maintaining a large volume of book sale inventory in the smaller space.
+We’ve been holding book sales since 1971.
+Our biannual book sales are famous, and you may remember when we filled large warehouses up with hundreds of thousands of items.
+Recently, the book sales have been held at the Friends Book Cellar location.
+Thanks to a steady stream of community donations, we’ve had no trouble maintaining a large volume of book sale inventory.

-Our famous biannual book sales are another community favorite, and their widespread success allows us to provide a large financial contribution to the Lexington Public Library twice a year.
-To tackle the issue of leftover book sale inventory, we have been pursuing bulk buyers, recyclers, or resellers to purchase the remains by the truckload, ensuring that nothing is thrown away and allowing us to maximize our monetary contribution.
+These book sales are another community favorite, and their large customer turnout allows us to provide major financial contributions to the Lexington Public Library twice a year.
+To tackle the issue of leftover inventory, we pursue bulk buyers, recyclers, or resellers, making deals to offload the remains by the truckload, ensuring that nothing is thrown away while continuing to increase our monetary contributions.

-Finally, our organization maintains two online storefronts: one on eBay (established 2002) and one on Amazon (established 2008).
-On these online stores, we sell books, media, and other items that we have determined to be of a higher value; items that we believe would fetch a higher price when not sold through the physical Friends Book Cellar store.
+Finally, we maintain two online storefronts: one on eBay (established 2002) and one on Amazon (established 2008).
+On these online stores, we sell books, media, and other items that we have determined to be of a higher value; items that we believe would fetch more when not sold through our physical store.
 100% of the proceeds from both online stores go back to the Lexington Public Library!

 After learning about our mission to provide items for fair prices, people occasionally question why we opt to sell books online.
 There are two reasons that we decided long ago to adopt this practice.
 First, doing this allows us to better support the Lexington Public Library.
 When we sell a valuable item online for a higher price, we can provide higher monetary support to the library with each book sold.
 Second, many of these items are rather obscure or often sought-after, so by being listed on the internet, these items are afforded greater exposure, meaning they can be found by collectors and enthusiasts all around the world rather than a smaller local audience in the bookstore.

-We are always looking for new ways to grow our brand and mission, and we would love your support!
+We are always looking for new ways to expand our organization, and we would love your support!
 There are a plethora of ways to support us, and we invite you to visit the Friends Book Cellar to learn more about our organization and what we do.
 You can become a member of the Friends of the Library, providing a yearly monetary donation to us and enjoying a host of benefits at the Friends Book Cellar and book sales.
-We also greatly appreciate donations of money or gently used items, and we’d love for you to check out our online stores or visit us at one of our off-site sales events.
+We also always appreciate donations of money or gently used items, and we’d love for you to check out our online stores or visit us at one of our off-site sales events.